starofrainnight/pywinio/README.rst

 rabird.winio
 -----------

-The wrapper library for winio
+A wrapper library for winio

 Known issues
 ------------